Jon Secada (album)

 Jon Secada is the English-language debut album by Cuban American pop singer Jon Secada, released in 1992.
-The album features four singles that reached the Top 40 on the US Billboard Hot 100 or the Top 10 on Billboard's Adult Contemporary chart, including "Just Another Day", which was also a big hit worldwide.
-The album sold six million copies worldwide and was certified 3× Platinum by the RIAA.
+The album features four singles that reached the top 40 on the US Billboard Hot 100 or the top 10 on Billboard's Adult Contemporary chart, including "Just Another Day", which was also a big hit worldwide.
+The album was certified 3× Platinum by the RIAA.
 It peaked at number 15 on the Billboard 200 album chart in March 1993.
 At the 5th Lo Nuestro Awards, the album won the award for "Pop Album of the Year".

 Track listing

 All songs written by Jon Secada and Miguel A. Morejon, except as noted.